lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 That is, for each Contractee, an Originating Participant must be identifiable that meets the following conditions.

-- no full human may act
+- No full human may act either
-  - as Originating Participatant,
+  - as Originating Participatant including both,
-    - directly
+    - directly acting on his/her own behalf
-    - via delegated authority (see below)
+    - acting via delegated authority (see below)
   - as Contractee
-- Any attempt by an Originating Participatant to effect an end _known to be_ contrary to natural law will fail.
+- Any attempt by an Originating Participatant to effect an end *known to be* contrary to natural law will fail.
-  - This restriction does _not_ apply retroactively.
+  - This restriction does *not* apply retroactively.
 Situations have been observed where a Contractee has been bound by two or more contracts such that performing any one of them would, under the dictates of natural law, preclude the others.
-Careful consideration has in each such case demonstrated that each Contract was
-    _possible_ at the time of creation.
+Careful consideration has in each such case demonstrated that each Contract was *possible* at the time of creation.
 The conflict arose only once one began execution.
   - The key phrasing in this restriction is "known to be."
-Several examples of immoral contracts have been identified where sufficient evidence exists that the
-    Originating Participatants had a deficit of understanding, and did in fact believe the contract to intend a good end.
+Several examples of immoral contracts have been identified where sufficient evidence exists that the Originating Participatants had a deficit of understanding, and did in fact believe the contract to intend a good end.
 Researchers speculate that this restriction has been left intentionally weak because of its interaction with free will.
+This may seem odd given that this magic is by its very nature *restricting* free will.
+We can only remind the reader that we have previously stated that these answers frequently raise more questions than they answer.
 - Contractees may be related to Originating Participates with a parent -> child relationship, such that the Contractee is the child of the Originating Participant.
   - The inverse of the preceeding rule does not work, and any such attempt will fail.
   - Contractees may not be related to Originating Participants with a sibling relationship.
 - Contractees may be decended from the Originating Participant to the N^th degree, that is there may be any number of generations of parent->child relationships between the Originating Participatant and the Contractee.
   - This is a super set of the first rule.
   - This allows only for strait lines.
 Uncles/Aunts cannot act as Originating Participatant for a nephew/niece of any degree.
   - Many nephilim have adopted clan-line "houses."
-Despite this, the head of house/clan can act as Originating Participatant only as _biologically_ related, not based on this legal/social authority over the extended family.
-However, these contracts _may_ work under the next rule.
+Despite this, the head of house/clan can act as Originating Participatant only as *biologically* related, not based on this legal/social authority over the extended family.
+However, these contracts *may* work under the next rule.
-- Authorized Originating Participatants under the first two rules _may_ delegate their authority so long as all of the following are true:
+- Authorized Originating Participatants under the first two rules *may* delegate their authority so long as all of the following are true:
   - the delegation relationship is recongized by
     - the nephil delegating the authority
     - the nephil recieving the authority
     - the nephil who will be the Contractee
   - delegated authority is limited/scoped
-    - the Delegated Originating Participatant is _in fact_ acting within the scoped limits
+    - the Delegated Originating Participatant is *in fact* acting within the scoped limits
-    - the Delegated Originating Participatant _believes_ him/herself to be acting within the scoped limits
+    - the Delegated Originating Participatant *believes* him/herself to be acting within the scoped limits
-    - the _Contractee_ believes the Delegated Originating Participatant to be acting within the scoped limits.
+    - the *Contractee* believes the Delegated Originating Participatant to be acting within the scoped limits.
   - certain delegations are implicet:
-    - these implicet delegations are scoped by natural law _and_ societal law - **whichever is _more_ restrictive on the Delegated Originating Participatant**
+    - these implicet delegations are scoped by natural law *and* societal law - **whichever is *more* restrictive on the Delegated Originating Participatant**
     - parents to teachers
     - parents to governments

 Delegated Originating Participatant may be the most interesting of these.
 Many examples exist of these contracts behaving unexpectedly.

 - A contract failed when for a good end, by a recognized teacher for a student.
 The student recognized the teacher as his teacher, however the law of the land restricted teachers such that they could act with delegated authority only during defined hours, and the contract was made outside those hours.
 - A contract failed when for a good end, made by a government authority, for a person within the the borders of that country, however, the nephil proposed as contractee did not recognize the government as his own.
 The proposed contractee was a so called "muggle-born" and did not recognize the "magical government" as legitimate.
-- The following _worked_: A contract for an objectively _bad_ end, _thought_ to be good by the government official acting as Delegated Originating Participatant, for a Contractee who recognized her authority as a governemnt official.
+- The following *worked*: A contract for an objectively *bad* end, *thought* to be good by the government official acting as Delegated Originating Participatant, for a Contractee who recognized her authority as a governemnt official.
 The contract was within the scope of her authority as a government official.

+Needless to say, these are only a miniscule subset of the numerous datapoints examined that, overtime, has lead to the above formulation of the delegated authority rule.

 ## Other Restrictions